Chicken Paprikash with a Dollop of Sour Cream

 Sour cream

 To avoid splattering, turn off the heat, and add the tomato sauce.
-To get all of the tomato sauce out of the can, pour the chicken broth into the tomato sauce can, and add it to the pot.
+To get all the tomato sauce out of the can, pour the broth into the tomato sauce can, swirl it around, and add it to the pot.

-For chicken pörkölt, you're done.
-Serve the chicken in its sauce as is with sour cream on the side.
-For the more traditional chicken paprikas, turn off the heat, remove the chicken from the sauce, and stir in 2 large tablespoons of sour cream until incorporated and smooth.
+At this point, I serve the chicken in its sauce as is with sour cream on the side.
+Then it is actually called Chicken Pörkölt, rather than Chicken Paprikash.
+However, for the more traditional chicken paprikash, turn off the heat, remove the chicken from the sauce, and stir in 2 large tablespoons of sour cream until incorporated and smooth.
 Put the chicken back in the pan, coat it with the sauce, and serve.
+I don’t do this because if there are leftovers, the sour cream will get grainy or curdle when you reheat.
+Also if you’re making it to serve later, you do not want to do this now.

 Gizi 1937